ansys/pymechanical/docker/make_container.rst

-Create your own Mechanical docker container
+Create your own Mechanical Docker container
 ===========================================

-.. warning:: You need a valid Ansys license and an Ansys account to follow the steps detailed in this section.
+.. warning:: You need a valid Ansys license and an Ansys account to complete the steps in this section.

-You can create your own Mechanical docker container following the steps given in this page.
+You can create your own Mechanical Docker container following the steps on this page.
-This guide will use a local Ubuntu machine to generate the needed files for the Mechanical container by installing Ansys products first and then copy the generated files to the container.
+These steps use a local Ubuntu machine to generate the needed files for the Mechanical container by installing Ansys products first and then copying the generated files to the container.

 Requirements
 ============

-* A linux machine, preferable with Ubuntu 18.04 or later.
+* A Linux machine, preferable with Ubuntu 18.04 or later.
-  CentOS Linux distribution is not supported anymore.
+  CentOS Linux distribution is no longer supported.
   This machine needs to have `Docker <https://www.docker.com>`_ installed.

 * A valid Ansys account.
-Your Ansys reseller should have provide you with one.
+Your Ansys reseller should have provided you with an account.

-* The following provided files:
+* These files are provided:

   * `Dockerfile <https://github.com/pyansys/pymechanical/tree/main/docker/231/Dockerfile>`_
   * `.dockerignore <https://github.com/pyansys/pymechanical/tree/main/docker/231/.dockerignore>`_